 Laguna Colorada, inside the Reserva Nacional de Fauna Andina Eduardo Avaroa, also charges a mandatory entrance fee as it appears to be the only passageway en route to the border with Chile.

-The winds here were bitterly cold and had hurricane-level velocity during my visit so be sure to bundle up.
+During my visit, the winds were bitterly cold and had hurricane-level velocity, so be sure to bundle up.
 Flamingos are omnipresent.

 The 5 essentials tips you need to know before your trip to salar de uyuni (Laguna Colorada)